reVolver Podcasts Launches EL PO´CAS, a New Spanish-Language Music Commentary Podcast Powered by Bogotá's RPM Records

 Four voices, eight ears, and infinite passion for sound unite to share the stories, characters, and discoveries shaping music across generations

 DALLAS, Jan.
-20, 2026 /PRNewswire/ -- reVolver Podcasts, a leading multicultural audio network based in Dallas, Texas, today announced the launch of EL PO´CAS, a new Spanish-language podcast created with the support of RPM Records, the renowned vinyl shop in Bogotá, Colombia.
+20, 2026 /PRNewswire-HISPANIC PR WIRE/ -- reVolver Podcasts, a leading multicultural audio network based in Dallas, Texas, today announced the launch of EL PO´CAS, a new Spanish-language podcast created with the support of RPM Records, the renowned vinyl shop in Bogotá, Colombia.

 EL PO´CAS is rooted in a simple but powerful idea: music is not only sound, it is an ongoing conversation that connects us to the past, the present, and the future.
 In each episode, four distinct voices come together to share the most personal and deep discoveries from their musical journeys, recommending stories, sounds, and characters that have shaped the musical scene across generations.
 Designed for anyone who feels that intrinsic need to share music with others, the podcast delivers a highly curated listening experience that is intimate, thoughtful, and culturally alive.